codecollares/tabuada/README.md

 ## Multiplication Table Generator

-This page was developed to put a random number in there and when you click the button, It will show the multiplication table of this number.
+This page is a dynamic multiplication table generator.
+You input any number, and the application instantly renders its complete mathematical table.
+I've developed abilities here to handle user input, implement JavaScript logic loops, and dynamically update the DOM in real-time.

 Technologies used:
-- JavaScript
 - HTML
 - CSS
+- Vanilla JavaScript

+##
+*PS: Because why do the math in your head when you can write a script to do it for you, right?*